qinhj/caffe.ssd.doc/SSD.md

 ##   - $HOME/data/VOCdevkit/results/VOC2007/SSD_300x300/
 ## It should reach 77.* mAP at 120k iterations.
 $ python examples/ssd/ssd_pascal.py
+* Note:
+1) Before training with customer dataset, one may need to update the "num_test_image" in py script;

 ## Eval
 ## If you would like to test a model you trained, you can do: